omkarcloud/macos-code-signing-example/README.md

-# Mac Signing And Notarisation Demo
+# Mac Signing and Notarization Demo

-### ❓ How to sign and notarize an Electron App for Mac OS?
+### ❓ How to sign and notarize an Electron App for macOS?

 **1. Initial Setup**
 1. Create an Apple Account if you don't have one.